Doctelligence/doctelligence.github.io/roadmap.md

 - **📖 Refine whitepaper:**
     - Design with fine-tooth comb input from specialist engineers.
 - **📝 Develop technical specifications:**
-    - For the Decentralized Federated Learning for Impact-Driven AI platform, integrating existing personal data stores (PDS), federated learning protocol testbed, and reward mechanism.
+    - For the Decentralized Intelligence Network (DIN), encompassing a federated learning protocol testbed and reward mechanism.
+Specifically, this will form the decentralized AI network, with a user interface (UI) that serves as an entry point for users to interact with the network, participate in training, and contribute data effectively, whilst receiving rewards.

 ## 🧪 Prototype Development
 - **🔬 Establish a small-scale testbed:**